Stephen Robinson (footballer)

-Stephen Robinson (born 10 December 1974) is a former football player and coach who is manager of St Mirren.
-During his career he played for Tottenham Hotspur, Leyton Orient, AFC Bournemouth, Preston North End, Bristol City, Luton Town and Northern Ireland.
-Robinson has managed Oldham Athletic, Motherwell, Morecambe and St Mirren.
+Stephen Robinson (born 10 December 1974) is a Northern Irish football manager and former player, who currently manages Scottish Premiership club St Mirren.

+During his career, he played for Tottenham Hotspur, Leyton Orient, AFC Bournemouth, Preston North End, Bristol City, Luton Town and internationally for Northern Ireland.

+Robinson has managed Oldham Athletic, Motherwell and Morecambe, before being appointed St Mirren manager in February 2022.

-Early and personal life
+Early life

 Robinson was born in Lisburn, Northern Ireland.
-His son Harry is also a footballer.

-On 28 February 2020, Robinson was acquitted at Edinburgh Sheriff Court of assaulting his partner Robyn Lauchlan on Waverley Bridge in Edinburgh on 13 December 2019.
-Lauchlan wrote several letters to the procurator fiscal asking for the charges to be dropped, stating "In no shape or form have I ever been a victim of domestic abuse.
-At no stage did Stephen push, shove or frighten me.
-He did not do the things he was accused of."

 Club career

 Robinson began his career with the Tottenham Hotspur youth system as a trainee, signing a professional contract in January 1994.
 He joined AFC Bournemouth due to the lack of first team opportunities at Tottenham.
 After a highly successful time at Bournemouth, Robinson joined Preston North End in 2000.
 After failing to force himself into Preston's starting XI, he joined Bristol City on loan until the end of the 2001–02 season.

 After this he joined Luton Town for a fee of £50,000 in 2002.
 He was forced to play on the right-wing by then manager Joe Kinnear, despite his position being an attacking centre-midfielder in his Bournemouth days.
 New manager Mike Newell soon reverted Robinson to his favoured central-midfield role, and he was rewarded with a League One championship in 2005, and a tenth-place finish in the Championship in 2006.
 During the 2006–07 season, Robinson captained the side in Chris Coyne's absence and was handed a new two-year contract by Hatters boss Mike Newell.
 On 26 July 2008 Robinson agreed to a mutual termination of his contract at Luton.